 - an arugula salad drizzled with balsamic vinaigrette and olive oil, and topped with bits of pancetta and candied walnuts

-As a Valentine surprise, serve up different kinds of sandwiches cut into heart shapes with a cookie cutter.
-And for dessert, set out a display of sweet treats like lilac and pink Macaron de Paris, tiny heart-shaped marshmallows, and pink frosted cupcakes accompanied by freshly brewed coffee and a selection of teas.
+5. Valentine’s Sweets Table – For dessert, set out a display of sweet treats like lilac and pink Macaron de Paris, tiny heart-shaped marshmallows, and pink frosted cupcakes accompanied by freshly brewed coffee and a selection of teas.
+Include dessert wines and a special celebration cake!

 - For Old World charm, choose porcelain footed keepsake boxes painted with roses and trimmed with gold.